aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

 ++++++++++++++++++

   *  **setup**: creates a new computer object
   *  **configure**: set up some extra info that can be used in the connection with that computer.
+  *  **test**: tests if the current user (or a given user) can connect to the computer and if basic operations perform as expected (file copy, getting the list of jobs in the scheduler queue, ...)
+  *  **show**: shows the details of an installed computer
+  *  **list**: list all installed computers
   *  **enable**: to enable a computer.
 If the computer is disabled, the daemon will not try to connect to the computer, so it will not retrieve or launch calculations.
 Useful if a computer is under mantainance.
+  *  **disable**: disable a computer (see enable for a larger description)
   *  **rename**: changes the name of a computer.
-  *  **disable**: disable a computer (see enable for a larger description)
-  *  **show**: shows the details of an installed computer
-  *  **list**: list all installed computers
+  * **update**: change configuration of a computer.
+Works only if the computer node is a disconnected node in the database (has not been used yet).
   *  **delete**: deletes a computer node.
 Works only if the computer node is a disconnected node in the database (has not been used yet)
-  *  **test**: tests if the current user (or a given user) can connect to the computer and if basic operations perform as expected (file copy, getting the list of jobs in the scheduler queue, ...)

 .. _daemon: